akindo/graph-challenge/README.md

 # Graph Challenge
 ## Algorithm
 The ownership structure is a sparse graph.
-Such graphs, due to their low edge count, are best represented using specific data structures that optimize storage and traversal.
-A sparse graph are ideally represented by an adjacency list.
+Such graphs, due to their low edge count, are best represented using specific data structures that optimise storage and traversal.
+A sparse graph is ideally represented by an adjacency list.
 In an adjacency list, each vertex maintains a list of adjacent vertices it is directly connected to.

-The optimum algorithm for analyse the ownership structure is a recursive [Depth-First Search](https://en.wikipedia.org/wiki/Depth-first_search) (DFS).
+A recursive implementation of the [Depth-First Search](https://en.wikipedia.org/wiki/Depth-first_search) (DFS) algorithm is optimal for analysing the ownership structure.

 ### Time complexity
  $O(V+E)$